giantswarm/docs/src/content/tutorials/registry/zot/index.md

 - Faster boot times simply because of being closer to the cluster

 Here we explain how to set up a registry, using the [Zot](https://zotregistry.dev/) app provided by Giant Swarm.
 Zot is an OCI-native container image registry.
-The [Giant Swarm packaged version](https://github.com/giantswarm/zot) extends it with opinionated components like auto-scaling, monitoring, Cilium network policies, etc.
+The [Giant Swarm packaged version](https://github.com/giantswarm/zot) extends it with opinionated components like autoscaling, monitoring, Cilium network policies, etc.

-We explain how to deploy apps in our [app platform docs]({{ relref "/vintage/getting-started/app-platform/deploy-app/#creating-an-app-cr" }}).
+We explain how to deploy apps in our [app platform docs]({{< relref "/vintage/getting-started/app-platform/deploy-app/#creating-an-app-cr" >}}).

 ### Zot configuration

 The Zot binary itself can be configured via `.configFiles.config.json` Helm value as JSON.
 The `.mountConfig` values must be set to `true` to enable mounting the configuration file.

 ```yaml
 configFiles: